OfficeDev/hands-on-labs/O3653/O3653-16 Excel/Lab.md

 ### Add ToDo file

 For the purpose of this demo, we will use an empty Excel file to store the tasks and create charts.
-In real apps, you could upload a new file using OneDrive API or target an existing file that contains needed data.
+In real world apps, you could upload a new file using OneDrive API or target an existing file that contains needed data.

-In your project, add an *Assets* folder to your project, drop the empty ToDo.xlsx file included in this lab into that new folder, and add the file to your project.
-Note that the app looks for a file named ToDo.xlsx to upload as part of setup.
+Open Excel application and create a blank workbook and save it locally and name it aas ToDo.xlsx.
+In your project, add an *Assets* folder to your project and add the empty ToDo.xlsx file into the assets folder.
+Note that the app looks for a file named ToDo.xlsx to upload as part of this setup step.
+If it is named differently, it will not work.

 ![](images/ToDoworkbook.JPG)